ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

         Note that these all use a specific test user in FNAL's LDAP, cilogontest@fnal.gov:

-        Test #0 -- request with no scopes.
-        Claims should have
-          "wlcg.credkey": "cilogontest",
-         no scopes in access token (since none requested) => access_denied exception
+        Test #0 -- request with no scopes. no scopes in access token (since none requested) => access_denied exception

         Test #1 -- plain, no wlcg capability sets.
-Requests two storage capabilities, one good one not set_param -a scope "storage.create:/ storage.read:/"
+Requests two storage capabilities, one good one not ** INVALID** There used to be entries in LDAP to do this, but they were removed.
+                     Keep this test in case they come back, but it will fail until then. set_param -a scope "storage.create:/ storage.read:/"
         set_param -x scope "storage.read:/X/public storage.create:/dune/  storage.create:/X/users"